 “Research we and others have conducted shows that vaping is much less harmful than smoking and that using e cigarettes on a long-term basis is relatively safe, similar to using licensed nicotine products, like nicotine patches or gum.
 Using e cigarettes or nicotine replacement such as patches or gum will boost your chances of quitting successfully.”

-Despite an estimated 2.5 million vapers in England having successfully quit smoking with the help of e cigarettes, it is clear that more education and information is needed to help the 44% of smokers understand that vaping is a much less harmful alternative to the toxic and life-threatening habit of smoking cigarettes.
+Despite an estimated 2.5 million vapers in England having successfully quit smoking with the help of e cigarettes, it is clear that more education and information is needed.
+Otherwise, the 44% of smokers will not understand that vaping is a much less harmful alternative to toxic smoking cigarettes.

 Director of Health Improvement at PHE, Professor John Newton said: